 Our best mornings are the ones when I’ve had time to get myself organised first.
 Having a shower and something to eat before my kids get up means I am just more focused on them and our mornings are more relaxed.
 There is time to make them breakfast, get them dressed, but it also allows for a little time for a story, a puzzle, or a lost shoe or hat without the wheels falling off.

 Obviously, you need to feed your kids, but they don’t need a full, cooked dinner.
-As Susie Burrell told Kinderling Conversation recently, daycares have to serve a hot meal in the middle of the day, so your child just needs a snack at night time.
-A sandwich, some cut up fruit and vegetables and a cup of milk is ample.
+Dietitian Susie Burrell explained recently that daycares have to serve a hot meal in the middle of the day, so your child just needs a snack at night time.
+A sandwich, some cut-up fruit and vegetables and a cup of milk is ample.

 Psst: Same goes for us mums and dads.
-If your job allows, try eating your main meal at lunchtime too.
-It’s when your energy levels are most high and will ensure you get through the day avoiding crash out time or snacking on chocolates from the office charity box (okay, that’s not always a fullproof!) and it gives you back some precious family time in the evening.
+If your job allows for it, try eating your main meal at lunchtime too.
+It’s when your energy levels are at their highest and will ensure you get through the day avoiding crash out time or snacking on chocolates from the office charity box (okay, that’s not always a fullproof!) and it gives you back some precious family time in the evening.

 4. Put some effort into getting to know your child’s carers